HaoranChen-CASIA/SAVIOR/README.md

 pip install -r requirements.txt
 ```

+### Validation and Test Datasets
 To re-implement the experiments in the paper, it is recommended to download the dataset used in this paper.
-### Validation and Test Datasets

 [CSTCloud]()

+### Pretrained Weights
 Pretrained Weights of SAVIOR can be downloaded from:
-### Pretrained Weights

 [CSTCloud]()

+### Quantitative Experiments
 To re-implement the quantitative experiments:
 ```Register
 python train_Gating_and_eval.py
 ```

+### Qualitative Experiments
 To re-implement the qualitative experiments:
 ```Register
 python infer_large_scale_MAM_Gating.py